-A stimulant addict getting sober through 12 step, drinking coffee all day long, is bound for relapse.
+A stimulant addict getting sober through 12-step, drinking coffee all day long, is bound for relapse.

 An alcoholic who quits drinking, only to leave their behavioral issues untouched, or their sugar addiction unchanged, is bound to slip up.

 The thing is, rehabs know a percentage of their patients will slip up.
 The majority of rehabs will take clients over and over, relapse after relapse, promising them their way is the key to recovery.
-The treatment center will never admit that it’s their approach that is incomplete, they will almost always say it’s the addicts fault, or a disease of addiction, or even blame triggers, or family members.
+The treatment center will never admit that it’s their approach that is incomplete.
+They will almost always say it’s the addict’s fault or a disease of addiction or even blame triggers, or family members.
 It’s like a revolving door, and addicts are the victim.
 So, for a person who really wants to change, and get sober, what’s the solution?

-Three factors in staying sober
+There are three factors in staying sober:

-- What is your diet like?
+1. What is your diet like?

-- When’s the last time you drank water?
+3. When’s the last time you drank water?

 At Alternative to Meds Center we are all about education.
 We understand that education surrounding foods, brain chemistry, environmental toxins, and addictive biochemistry, is hard to come by.
 For more information about these valuable health topics please visit our blog, and continue reading about ways to become the healthiest version of yourself.